DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 **DevCycle Key**

-This is an auto generated field based on the property key.
-This is the key which can be used to reference the property in the [DevCycle Management API](/management-api/#tag/Custom-Properties).
+This is an auto-generated field based on the property key.
+This is the key that can be used to reference the property in the [DevCycle Management API](/management-api/#tag/Custom-Properties).

 ## Using an existing Property